mdn/translated-content-de/files/de/web/javascript/reference/global_objects/typedarray/tolocalestring/index.md

 const uint = new Uint32Array([2000, 500, 8123, 12, 4212]);

 uint.toLocaleString();
-// wenn in einem de-DE Locale ausgeführt
+// if run in a de-DE locale
 // "2.000,500,8.123,12,4.212"

 uint.toLocaleString("en-US");